The cost of governance in Nigeria is too high!

 Our suggested amendment are as follows:

-Please note also that the platform where the petition is hosted (change.org) might request that you make a donation (chip), see image below.
+Please note also that the platform where the petition is hosted (change. org) might request that you make a donation (chip), please do NOT make any donation as this petition is for non-profit purposes only.